 Grantees are encouraged to consult their Board Conservationist to verify whether or not proposed changes require a work plan revision or grant agreement amendment.
-Grant amendment and work plan revision requests must include:
+Requests must include the following:

-- The fiscal year and grant name; - eLINK activity name(s), if applicable; - The purpose and extent of the request; i.e., extension to the grant period, change to an approved budgeted amount, or a modification to the project; - Explain why the original grant agreement cannot be completed as approved, in consideration of the criteria above;

-- Describe how the amendment or work plan revision will affect the originally proposed eLINK Activity Actions and/or Activity Details, indicators if applicable and/or any additional outcomes that will be achieved; and - A brief narrative of the new Activity Action and/or Activity Detail proposed, if applicable.
+- The fiscal year and grant name; - eLINK activity name(s), if applicable; - The purpose and extent of the request; i.e., extension to the grant period, change to an approved budgeted amount, or a modification to the project; - Explain why the original grant agreement cannot be completed as approved, in consideration of the criteria above; - Describe how the grant agreement amendment or work plan revision will affect the originally proposed eLINK Activity Actions and/or Activity Details, indicators (if applicable) and/or any additional outcomes which will be achieved; and - A brief narrative of the new Activity Action and/or Activity Detail proposed, if applicable.